Guy Carawan: Career at Highlander Center

 According to his wife Candie, one of Guy's most important roles during the Civil Rights Movement — more so than introducing "We Shall Overcome" as a Freedom Song — was his desire to record and archive the evolution of the movement through song.
 Both Carawans believed that the political use of religious and folk music could shape movements and influence people to take action in social change.
 His initiative to record and preserve the already established Freedom Songs within the movement was intended to inspire and to educate future leaders and activists.

-As explained by Movement leader Rev. C. T. Vivian, a lieutenant of Martin Luther King Jr.:
+As explained by Movement leader Rev. C. T. Vivian, an associate of Martin Luther King Jr.:

 I don't think we had ever thought of spirituals as movement material.
 When the movement came up, we couldn't apply them.
 The concept has to be there.
 It wasn't just to have the music but to take the music out of our past and apply it to the new situation, to change it so it really fit. ...
 The first time I remember any change in our songs was when Guy came down from Highlander.
 Here he was with this guitar and tall thin frame, leaning forward and patting that foot.
 I remember James Bevel and I looked across at each other and smiled.
 Guy had taken this song, "Follow the Drinking Gourd" – I didn't know the song, but he gave some background on it and boom – that began to make sense.
 And, little by little, spiritual after spiritual began to appear with new words and changes: "Keep Your Eyes on the Prize, Hold On" or "I'm Going to Sit at the Welcome Table".
 Once we had seen it done, we could begin to do it.

 At Highlander's April 1956 workshop, Carawan had met Candie Anderson, an exchange student at Fisk University in Nashville, from Pomona College in California.
 She was one of the first white students to participate in the sit-in movement.
 As a couple they traveled the south hosting workshops to influence people to embrace in the Civil Rights Movement's music.

 They also travelled the world influencing activists.
 They visited England and attended the World Festival of Youth and Students in the Soviet Union in 1957, continuing onward to the People's Republic of China.
 The couple married in March 1961.

 Guy and Candie Carawan lived in New Market, near the Highlander Center.

 Guy remained the musical director at Highlander till his retirement in the late 1980s.

-The Guy and Candie Carawan Collection (1955-2010) is located in the Southern Folklife Collection of the Wilson Library of the University of North Carolina at Chapel Hill.
+The Guy and Candie Carawan Collection (1955–2010) is located in the Southern Folklife Collection of the Wilson Library of the University of North Carolina at Chapel Hill.